AudreyBurki/Publication-list/README.md

 Bürki, A., Frauenfelder, U.-H., & Alario, F.-X. (2015).
 On the resolution of phonological constraints in spoken production: Acoustic and response time evidence. **_Journal of the Acoustical Society of America_**, 138, EL429.

 Bürki, A. & Pellet-Cheneval, P., & Laganaro, M. (2015). : Do speakers have access to a mental syllabary?
-ERP comparison of high frequency and novel syllable production. **_Brain & Language_**,150, 90-102.
+ERP comparison of high frequency and novel syllable production. **_Brain & Language_**,150, 90-102.  ([data & scripts](https://osf.io/59hs8/))

 ## 2014